MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 directories and files on your computer.
 A **FileSystem** drive can be a logical or physical drive, directory, or mapped network share.

-Beginning in PowerShell Version 7.0 drive called `TEMP:` is be mapped to the user's temporary directory path.
+Beginning in PowerShell Version 7.0, a drive called `TEMP:` is be mapped to the user's temporary directory path.
 PowerShell uses the .NET [GetTempPath()](/dotnet/api/system.io.path.gettemppath) method to determine the location of the temporary folder.
+On Windows, the location is the same as `$env:TEMP`.
+On non-Windows systems, the location is the same as `$env:TMPDIR` or `/tmp` if the environment variable is not defined.

 The **FileSystem** provider supports the following cmdlets, which are covered in this article.